dr-xenia/computationalneurology/pages/join-our-team.md

 		<li>Neurosciene,</li>
 		<li>and related fields.</li>
 	</ul>
-<p>If you are interested, you can apply via e-mail (mail -ατ- computationalneurology.com) with your CV and a short statement of motivation.</p>
+<p>We currently offer thesis supervision of students located at Ruhr University Bochum, TU Dortmund (Data Science) and University of Bonn.
+Students from other universities should gather information of executing their thesis at another location.
+For student projects, we are open for students from all universities.
+If you are interested, you can apply via e-mail (mail -ατ- computationalneurology.com) with your CV and a short statement of motivation.</p>
 <p>
 <p>
 <b>Currently available master theses and internships</b><p>
-<u>Currently available theses are listed <a href="https://www.ini.rub.de/research/groups/computational_neurology/#available_theses_a_projects">on my institutional website</a>.
+<u>Currently available theses are listed <a href="https://www.ini.rub.de/research/groups/computational_neurology/#available_theses_a_projects">on my institutional website of Ruhr University Bochum</a>.

 <p>If you are interested, please apply via e-mail (mail -ατ- computationalneurology.com) with your CV and a short statement of motivation.</p>